oliver-ree/figma-plugin-diagnostics/README.md

-# My Figma Plugin
+# Figma Plugin Diagnostics

-A basic Figma plugin that creates rectangles.
+A Figma plugin that creates reusable button components for diagnostics and testing.

 ## Development